Urinary Tract Cancer Market

 -

-In July 2022, Nanostics Inc., in collaboration with DynaLIFE Medical Labs and the Alberta Prostate Cancer Research Initiative (APCaRI) at the University of Alberta, launched a prospective clinical study using its ClarityDX diagnostic technology.
-The research focuses on assessing ClarityDX Bladder, an advanced, minimally invasive test designed to improve early.
+In July 2022, Nanostics Inc., in collaboration with DynaLIFE Medical Labs and the Alberta Prostate Cancer Research Initiative (APCaRI) at the University of Alberta, initiated a prospective clinical study focused on its innovative ClarityDX diagnostic technology.
+The research evaluates ClarityDX Bladder, a minimally invasive test developed to improve early detection and diagnostic accuracy for bladder-related conditions, promoting a more patient-friendly and effective approach to disease management.

 -

-In 2018, India recorded approximately 10,231 fatalities and 18,921 reported cases of bladder cancer, highlighting the growing disease burden.
-Within the Asia-Pacific region, China dominated with the largest bladder cancer market share, while India emerged as the fastest-growing market, driven by rising incidence rates and increasing demand for advanced diagnostic and treatment solutions.
+In March 2021, India reported approximately 10,231 fatalities and 18,921 cases of bladder cancer, emphasizing the rising disease burden.
+Within the Asia-Pacific region, China accounted for the largest bladder cancer market share, while India remained the fastest-growing market, driven by increasing incidence rates and surging demand for advanced diagnostic and treatment solutions.

 Urinary Tract Cancer Market Segment Analysis